pvcaptest/pvcaptest/docs/index.rst

 Please see the :ref:`installation` page for installation help.

-An example of a complete capacity test using captest is available in the examples section.
+An example of a complete capacity test using pvcaptest is available in the examples section.
 The examples are all produced from Jupyter notebooks and an interactive version can be launched by clicking on the 'launch binder' button.

 This project is under active development with a goal of releasing a v1.0 with a stable API.
 Please see the `github page <https://github.com/pvcaptest/pvcaptest>`_ for the